zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0078W

-  Could not access files to determine status for service=_key-value_, error=_ErrorMsg_
+  Could not access files to determine status for service=_key-value_, error=_errorMessage_

   **Reason:**

-  If we are unable to get the status of war extracted or not, then it throws _ErrorMsg_ in catch block.
+  If we are unable to get the status of war extracted or not, then it throws _errorMessage_ in catch block.

   **Action:**